 The Regional Board of Västra Götaland is the authority responsible for the registry and handling of personal data.
 The head of the Registry is professor Christina Bergh, Gothenburg and the registry coordinator is midwife Kia Borg.
 The steering group consists of representatives of the various IVF clinics in Sweden, representatives of patient networks, and statistician Karin Källén.
-Behavioral science competence is provided by professor Gunilla Sydsjö, Linköping.
-The steering group meet regularly, with alternating chairpersons.
-The current chair (2018-2020) is doctor Cina Nyberg.
+Behavioral science competence is provided by Professor Gunilla Sydsjö, Linköping.
+The steering group meets regularly, with alternating chairpersons.
+The current chair is Kersti Lundin, Sahlgrenska.
 The registry is financially supported by Sweden's regional governments, SKR.

-From being connected to Uppsala Clinical Research Center (UCR) during the first years, the current IT-platform is now MedSciNet, the same IT-platform used by the Pregnancy Registry.
+From being connected to Uppsala Clinical Research Center (UCR) during the first years, the current ITplatform is now MedSciNet, the same IT-platform used by the Pregnancy Registry.
 Q-IVF is also affiliated with Registercentrum (QRC) in Stockholm.